Read-The-Question/rtq-review/src/pages/md/papers/oundle-school--11-plus--maths--2018--sample-paper-9.md

 Count $= 6$

-If we use a $4$ in hundreds place, the possible arrangements are:
+If we use $4$ in the thousands place, the possible arrangements are:

 - $4123$
 - $4132$